borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 \end{equation}
 $$

 In this case we added an increment from the base frame at time $i$, that represents the new pose at time $i+1$.
-Please note that the increments are defined with respect to a reference frame, but they do not require to specify the resulting frame.
+Please note that **the increments are defined with respect to a reference frame, but they do not require to specify the resulting frame**.
 Their meaning (representing a new pose at time $i+1$) is something that we -as users- define but is not explicit in the formulation. (*While we could do it, it can lead to confusions because in this specific case we are representing the pose at the next instant but we can also use retractions to describe corrections to the base frame as we will see later.*)

  The incremental formulation via retractions is particularly convenient when we have local (base frame) velocity measurements $$({_B}\omega_B, {_B}{v_B})$$, with $${_B}\omega_B \in \mathbb{R}^{3}, {_B}v_B \in \mathbb{R}^{3}$$  and we want to do [*dead reckoning*](https://en.wikipedia.org/wiki/Dead_reckoning):